DamonOehlman/changemachine/README.md

 - Makes use of changemate notifier `pause` and `resume` methods to ensure efficient operation even in the case of a massive `_changes` feed from couch, etc.  In the case that a notifier does not support these operations, items will be queued.

+### On ChangeMate vs Follow

+While at the present stage an implementation of ChangeMachine would have been possible with the excellent [follow](https://github.com/iriscouch/follow) library the long term plan is to support monitoring changes from the filesystem and other sources so work changemate has been integrated instead.

 ## Alternative Systems

 Some alternative systems that do similar things are: